nubog-cmd/solana-freeze-bundler/README.md

 # 🧊Solana Freeze Bundler🧊

 Solana Freeze Bundler is a script that deploys a token on the Solana blockchain.
-It bundles snipes on block 0 and automatically blacklists/freezes addresses after a swap is detected.
+It bundles snipes on block 0 and automatically blacklists/freezes addresses after a swap is detected!

 It will only allow the initial snipes to sell, while any other address will be frozen.